open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/Emiton.md

 > My hometown

 ## About Me:
-I am a software engineering student with a background in Mechanical Engineerinng.
-I was introduced to programming my senior year and became interested in learning on my own.
+I am a software engineering student with a background in Mechanical Engineering.
+I was introduced to programming during my senior year and became interested in learning on my own.
 After taking a few courses and teaching myself during my free time, I was able to enroll in a Master's program for CS.
-In my freetime I am currently working with web technologies like MEAN stack and also building web applicatons using C#.
+In my freetime, I am currently working with web technologies like MEAN stack and also building web applications using C#.

 Add me on [LinkedIn](https://www.linkedin.com/in/emiton-alves-4b418672/)